 measuring tape / pencil

-cordless drill (here’s my fav) with pilot hole and screw bits
+cordless drill (here’s my fav) with pilot hole, screw bits and screws

 .